 Sionis stopped talking for a few minutes after recalling the fate of Xer’Thraxis.

-The Loremaster wasn’t sure if he should speak or not, so he opted to remain silent.
-Outside Sionis’ hut, the rain and wind continued, and water was beginning to pile up in low-lying areas around the farm.
+Vestria wasn’t sure if she should speak or not, so she opted to remain silent.
+Outside Sionis’ home, the rain and wind continued, and water was beginning to pile up in low-lying areas around the farm.
 It was only around midday, but the weather was so bad that you couldn’t tell the day from the night.

 “A soul bind,” Sionis said at last.
 “It was a long shot.
 I still can’t believe it worked.
 I don’t think I did it right, of course, I transferred some of his physical injuries over to my own body as well, for better or for worse.”

-“That attack is what put you on the map,” the Loremaster said.
-“The Academy of Hope got a lot of attention after the death of Kil’jaden.
-Your group was one of the first to travel to Argus too, right?”
+“That attack is what put you on the map,” Vestria said.
+“The Academy of Hope got a lot of attention after the death of such a powerful Yunai target.
+The planet you mentioned in the story, was that Pulkaan?”

 Sionis nodded, only half listening from the looks of it.

-“What is it about that moment that’s hard to swallow?” the Loremaster asked, hoping to find the source of his hesitation.
+“What is it about that moment that’s hard to swallow?”
+Vestria asked, hoping to find the source of his hesitation.

 “Fynn almost died because of his ties to me,” Sionis explained.
 “I’ve come to terms with it, or at least I had, until I recalled the story.
 Xer’Thraxis was defeated, but he nearly took out all of the people I cared about in the process.
 I mean, Iliera would have been fine, but by now Fynn had kind of become our adopted child.”